htso/Monumental_Day/README.md

 ### No Historic Precedent

 Let's look at the data.
 I coded a R script that searches for similar pattern in historic data.
-I ran it on all the major market indices available to me[2], which include 92 years of S&P 500 index since 1927, 49 years of Nasdaq Composite, the history of the British market, the German market, and 10 other stock markets around the world.
+I ran it on all the major market indices available on yahoo finance[2], including 92 years of S&P 500 index since 1927, 49 years of Nasdaq Composite, the history of the British market, the German market, and 10 other stock markets around the world.

 Finding : Nothing like this has happened before.
 No previous example of a drop and then a complete recovery inside four months.
 There has been some highly volatile trajectories in Nasdaq.
 The closest ever to a round trip was the path in second half of 2001, during Dot-com Bubble.
 I'll discuss some coding detail in the last section.